 Before you install IDERA SQL Inventory Manager, be sure to meet the requirements mentioned before.
 Open the installer and follow these steps:

-1. On the IDERA SQL Inventory Manager Setup window, click Proceed to continue with the installation.
+On the IDERA SQL Inventory Manager Setup window, click Next to continue with the installation.
+You can optionally generate a script for generating the SQL Inventory Manager Repository database.